Sign in

 FAQs

 If your spice grinder has a removable lid and bowl, check the user manual to see if they are dishwasher safe.
-Otherwise, you can wash any removable parts with a soft cloth or sponge, warm water, and a mild detergent.
-For fixed-cup spice grinders, it&#;s easiest to dust out excess spices with a dry pastry brush, then wipe down the interior and exterior with a dampened cloth.
-Regardless of bowl style, most spice grinders are not watertight nor waterproof, so don&#;t add water directly to the bowl while it&#;s attached or submerge the base in liquid.
-For stains and lasting odors, try wiping out the interior of the grinder with a moist towel dipped in baking soda or distilled vinegar.
-To remove particularly stubborn aromas, grind two to three tablespoons of raw white rice until it is finely powdered, then clean the grinder as directed.
+Otherwise, you can wash any removable parts with a soft cloth or sponge, warm water, and mild detergent.
+For fixed-cup spice grinders, it's easiest to dust out excess spices with a dry pastry brush, then wipe down the interior and exterior with a damp cloth.
+Regardless of bowl style, most spice grinders are not watertight nor waterproof, so don't add water directly to the bowl while it's attached or submerge the base in liquid.
+For stubborn stains and odors, try wiping the interior with a moist towel dipped in baking soda or distilled vinegar.
+For particularly stubborn aromas, grind two to three tablespoons of raw white rice until finely powdered and then clean the grinder as directed.

 What kind of blades do spice grinders have?

-Electric spice grinders are also called blade grinders because they have two winged blades that spin around a central base.
-They are often compared with burr grinders, which work by cutting ingredients (usually coffee beans) between two surfaces that are etched with sharp teeth.
-While we prefer burr grinders for coffee, blade grinders are better for spices because they are easy to clean, quick to set up, and good for small quantities.
+Electric spice grinders, also known as blade grinders, feature two winged blades that spin around a central base.
+They are often compared with burr grinders, which cut ingredients (usually coffee beans) between two sharp-teethed surfaces.
+While we favor burr grinders for coffee, blade grinders are more suitable for spices due to their ease of cleaning, quick setup, and compatibility with small quantities.

 Can you grind coffee in a spice grinder?

-You certainly can pulverize coffee in a spice grinder (in fact, many blade grinders are marketed primarily for coffee), but we prefer using a burr-style grinder to prepare our beans.
-Burr grinders produce more uniform ground coffee, plus you can set them to specific particle sizes depending on your preferences and brewing method.
+You can certainly pulverize coffee in a spice grinder (in fact, many blade grinders are primarily marketed for coffee use), but we prefer using a burr-style grinder for bean preparation.
+Burr grinders produce more uniform coffee grounds and allow you to set specific particle sizes based on your preferences and brewing method.

 What are spice grinders best used for?
-Are they good at grinding larger spices?
+Are they effective for larger spices?

-Our favorite spice grinders can pulverize just about any whole spice&#;from big chunks of cinnamon sticks to brittle dried rosemary leaves&#;in seconds.
-They can also make powders from ingredients like freeze-dried fruits and dehydrated chiles, crush tea leaves or dried flowers (like hibiscus), or break apart small quantities of crackers and cookies into crumbs.
-Most electric spice grinders are only suitable for processing dry ingredients, so check your specific model&#;s instruction manual before adding nuts, fresh herbs, or aromatics that can release moisture when ground.
-We&#;d recommend a mini food processor or a mortar and pestle instead for making pastes and herby sauces.
+Our selected spice grinders can pulverize almost any whole spice—from large chunks of cinnamon sticks to brittle dried rosemary leaves—in seconds.
+They can also make powders from freeze-dried fruits and dehydrated chiles, crush tea leaves or dried flowers (like hibiscus), and break small quantities of crackers and cookies into crumbs.
+Most electric spice grinders are designed for processing dry ingredients, so check the user manual of your specific model before adding nuts, fresh herbs, or aromatics that may release moisture while grinding.
+We recommend using a mini food processor or mortar and pestle for making pastes and herb-based sauces.

-A mortar and pestle set is a traditional choice to pound dried herbs and seeds and prepare items like pesto, guacamole, and curry pastes that incorporate fresh components and oils or liquid.
-On the other hand, an electric spice grinder is specifically designed to granulate dried ingredients only.
-A spice grinder can be quicker and easier to achieve a fine powder with, but a mortar pestle is more adaptable and offers better control over the finished product.
+A mortar and pestle set is a traditional choice for pounding dried herbs and seeds and creating items like pesto, guacamole, and curry pastes incorporating fresh components and oils.
+In contrast, an electric spice grinder is typically designed solely for grinding dried ingredients.
+Spice grinders can quickly and easily produce fine powders, while mortars and pestles offer better control and adaptability over the final product.

 • Ashlee has written many reviews for Serious Eats, including kitchen tongs and portable induction cooktops.

-• She tested electric spice grinders by milling whole spices and evaluated them on their ability to produce consistent, fine powders.
-She also ranked them based on attributes like speed, loudness, and ease of cleaning.
+• Ashlee evaluated electric spice grinders by milling whole spices and assessed their ability to produce consistent, fine powders.
+She ranked the products based on attributes such as speed, loudness, and ease of cleaning.

-• Sohla El-Waylly initially tested spice grinders in .
-Ashlee tested her top performers alongside a few new and notable competitors.
-The KRUPS and Cuisinart models have continued to impress us after more than six years of evaluation, while the Mueller HyperGrind is a new addition to our favorites.
+• Sohla El-Waylly initially tested spice grinders .
+Ashlee continued testing top performers alongside a few new contenders.
+After more than six years of evaluation, the KRUPS and Cuisinart models remain impressive, while the Mueller HyperGrind is a new addition to our favorites.

 The 8 Best Spice Grinders for Making Your Own Blends

-The options for this handy tool are endless, so we researched and tested electric and manual models side-by-side at home and evaluated each on design, size, performance, ease of cleaning, and overall value.
-Dozens of spices were ground, from delicate dried mint to fennel to peppercorn, to test the grinders' capabilities and figure out which ones were truly the best.
+With numerous options available, we researched and tested both electric and manual spice grinders to evaluate their design, size, performance, ease of cleaning, and overall value.
+Dozens of spices were ground—from delicate dried mint to fennel and peppercorn—to assess the grinders' capabilities and identify the best among them.

-Whether you're looking to blend up your favorite whole spices or wish to create a custom marinade, spice grinders are a fun and easy tool that will take your dishes to the next level.
-A cousin to the trusty food processor , choose any spice of your choosing, from whole spice leaves to coffee beans, and watch it transform into a ground spice blend before your eyes.
+Whether you're blending your favorite whole spices or creating a custom marinade, spice grinders are a fun, user-friendly tool that elevates your dishes.
+Simply choose any spice, from whole spice leaves to coffee beans, and watch as it transforms into a finely ground spice blend.

 Best Overall